 Hypolimnas bolina nerina (Fabricius)

-Interesting aspects: A large butterfly, wide ranging from Australia through to Southeast Asia, China to India, and even on the Island of Madagascar.
+A large butterfly, wide ranging from Australia through to Southeast Asia, China to India, and even on the Island of Madagascar.
 It is a highly variable species in its international range, occurring as a number of subspecies and forms, and even in size.
 The females are particularly prone to polymorphism and at least six main colour forms are recognized in Australia, and there are further intergradations between those forms.
 Some of these forms mimic the poisonous Euploea and Danaus butterflies.
-Only the typical form (photo above) has been recognised in South Australia.
+Only the typical form (photos shown on the left) has been recognised in South Australia.

 When not in a migratory mood, the butterflies are usually seen flying near their hostplants.

 The larvae have many hostplants.
 In South Australia its hostplants have not been recorded in the wild.
 Documented hostplants occurring interstate and which can also be found growing in South Australia are Alternanthera angustifolia (narrow-leaved joyweed), A. denticulata (lesser joyweed) (Amaranthaceae); Dipteracanthus spp, *Ruellia spp (Acanthaceae); *Modiola caroliniana (red-flowered mallow), Sida spp (Malvaceae); Persicaria prostrata (trailing knotweed) (Polygonaceae); *Galinsoga parviflora (yellow weed) (Asteraceae).
 In captivity, larvae will also eat plants in the Urticaceae Family (stinging nettles).
 In Malaysia and recently documented from Queensland, females will also use sweet potato (*Ipomaea spp, Convolvulaceae).
 The larvae will eat most of the softer parts of the hostplants.